NUWCDIVNPT/stigman-watcher/README.md

 Many options can be set with an environment variable (see [Configuration](#configuration)).

 ## Options
-Issuing the option `--help` shows the available options, their corresponding environment variables, and their current values based on the environment.
+Providing the option `--help` shows the available options, their corresponding environment variables, and their current values based on the environment.
 ```
-  --add-existing              Process existing files in the watched path.
-Negate with
+  --add-existing              Process existing files in the watched path (WATCHER_ADD_EXISTING=1).
-                              --no-add-existing. (currently: false)
+                              Negate with --no-add-existing. (currently: false)

-  --api <url>                 Base URL of the STIG Manager API (API_BASE) (REQUIRED)
+  --api <url>                 Base URL of the STIG Manager API (WATCHER_API_BASE) (REQUIRED)

-  --authority <url>           Base URL of the OIDC authority (AUTHORITY) (REQUIRED)
+  --authority <url>           Base URL of the OIDC authority (WATCHER_AUTHORITY) (REQUIRED)

-  -c, --collection-id <id>    collectionId to manage (COLLECTION) (REQUIRED)
+  -c, --collection-id <id>    collectionId to manage (WATCHER_COLLECTION) (REQUIRED)

-  --cargo-delay <ms>          Milliseconds to delay processing the queue (CARGO_DELAY)
+  --cargo-delay <ms>          Milliseconds to delay processing the queue (WATCHER_CARGO_DELAY)
                               (currently: 2000)

-  --cargo-size <number>       Maximum queue size that triggers processing (CARGO_SIZE)
+  --cargo-size <number>       Maximum queue size that triggers processing (WATCHER_CARGO_SIZE)
                               (currently: 25)

-  --client-id <string>        OIDC clientId to authenticate (CLIENT_ID).
-You will be prompted
+  --client-id <string>        OIDC clientId to authenticate (WATCHER_CLIENT_ID).
+You will be
-                              for the client secret if --client-key is not provided and --prompt
+                              prompted for the client secret if --client-key is not provided and
-                              is provided, unless WATCHER_CLIENT_SECRET is set (REQUIRED)
+                              --prompt is provided, unless WATCHER_CLIENT_SECRET is set (REQUIRED)

-  --client-key <path>         Path to a PEM encoded private key (CLIENT_KEY).
-If needed, you
+  --client-key <path>         Path to a PEM encoded private key (WATCHER_CLIENT_KEY).
+If the key
-                              will be prompted for the passphrase if --prompt is provided,
+                              is encrypted, you will be prompted for the passphrase if --prompt is
-                              unless WATCHER_CLIENT_KEY_PASSPHRASE is set.
+                              provided, unless WATCHER_CLIENT_KEY_PASSPHRASE is set.

-  --create-objects            Create Assets or STIG Assignments as needed (CREATE_OBJECTS).
+  --create-objects            Create Assets or STIG Assignments as needed
-                              Negate with --no-create-objects. (currently: true)
+                              (WATCHER_CREATE_OBJECTS=1).
+Negate with --no-create-objects.
+                              (currently: true)

   -d, --debug                 Shortcut for --log-level debug --log-file-level debug (currently:
                               false)